syncfusion-content/javascript-docs/js/PivotGrid/Paging.md

 {% endhighlight %}

-In server mode, the page settings for categorical and series axes are done only through the report object, created inside the WebAPI or WCF file.
+In server mode, the page settings for categorical and series axes are done only through the report object, created in the WebAPI or WCF file.

 For relational data source